isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_dev_jan.rst

 solution which outperforms a popular and more complex method known as GSEA.

-In short, (I'll explain more later), the gene set score comes from an average of T-tests, where the T-statistics come from testing each gene between the two groups.
+In short, (I'll explain more later), the gene set score comes from an average of T-tests, where the T-statistics come from testing each gene for differential expression between the two groups.
 The statistic is then weighted by the square root of the sample size (number of genes in the set), so that with larger gene sets, the 'signficant' effect size can get pretty small.